3 Benefits of Dry Brushing & Step by Step How-To Guide

 Dry brushing is gaining popularity, but did you know that it’s been practiced for thousands of years in Ayurveda?

-Known as garshana (pronounced ghar-shun-uh), dry brushing is a self-massage technique where you ‘brush’ your skin with a natural bristle body brush or garshana gloves.
+Known as garshana in Sanskrit (pronounced ghar-shun-uh), dry brushing is a self-massage technique where you ‘brush’ your skin with a natural bristle body brush or raw silk garshana gloves.
 It’s so simple to do at home and can leave you feeling a little more refreshed and energised for the day ahead in as little as 5 minutes!

 A key component of an Ayurvedic daily routine, dry brushing has so many potential benefits.
-It’s particularly helpful for Kapha body types or those who have excess ama due to its light, cleansing and invigorating properties.
+It’s particularly helpful for Kapha body types or those who have excess ama due to its light and invigorating properties.
 Not sure what your dosha is?
 Take my free dosha quiz now!

 3 Benefits of Dry Brushing